ikeacat/SCPJsonDocs/README.md

 classLists.json: Contains arrays of links to raw articles that are all of the same object class.
 JSONWritingGuide.txt: Useful for when writing a JSON file.
-SCPAppConnectionTester.txt: Just to see if downloading from the repo is possible..
+SCPAppConnectionTester.txt: Just to see if downloading from the repo is possible.. byAuthor.json: Dictionary where each key is an array of links to articles that are of the same author.
+All unknowns are under "Unknown".